robertgshaw2-neuralmagic/nm-roboflow/README.md

 # **Neural Magic + Roboflow**

-Neural Magic's DeepSparse is more than just the fastest deep learning inference runtime on CPUs - it also makes it easy to manage your models in production.
+DeepSparse is more than the fastest deep learning inference runtime on CPUs - it also simplifies management of your production models.

 [DeepSparse Logging](https://docs.neuralmagic.com/user-guide/deepsparse-engine/logging), for instance, can be integrated with Roboflow to create a Continual Learning System.